This topic provides answers to some frequently asked questions about Object Storage Service (OSS) volumes.

-Why does the OSS bucket directory that is mounted to a container become unavailable after the cluster that runs the pod is upgraded?
+Why does the directory in an OSS volume that is mounted to a container become unavailable after the cluster that runs the pod is upgraded?

-The OSS bucket directory that is mounted to a container becomes unavailable after the cluster that runs the pod is upgraded.
+The directory in an OSS volume that is mounted to a container becomes unavailable after the cluster that runs the pod is upgraded.

 After the cluster is upgraded, kubelet and the container network are restarted, which cause the OSSFS process to restart.
-As a result, the mapping between the host and the container directory becomes unavailable.
+As a result, the mapping between the host and the container directory becomes invalid.

-Restart the container or recreate the pod to which the OSS bucket directory is mounted.
-You can configure the health check feature and enable the system to automatically restart a container or pod.
+Restart the container or recreate the pod to which the OSS volume is mounted.
+You can configure the health check feature to automate the restart of containers or pods.

-For more information about how to use OSS, see Mount OSS volumes.
+For more information about how to use OSS, see OSS volume overview.